 The Modern-Day Homesteader

-This is a unique and compelling portrayal of Amelia Earhart in a Chautauqua-esque format.
+Miss "V" presents a unique and compelling portrayal of Amelia Earhart, America's beloved aviatrix of the 1920s and '30s.
 The stage is set when "Amelia" stops by as part of a trip she made to Wyoming in 1934.
-The body of the performance, though not impromptu per se, appears as such while Amelia answers questions posed by "plants" in the audience.
+The body of the performance, though not impromptu per se, appears as such while Amelia answers questions posed by plants in the audience.
 Following this overview of her life thus far, "Amelia" then answers unscripted questions relevant to this date.
-Additional questions and post-script follow when Miss "V" appears for the final segment of the performance, which covers the final three years of her life.
+Additional questions and post-script follow when Miss "V" appears for the final segment of the performance which covers the last three years of Amelia's life.

 Sandra Kern Mollman